hyungmogu/udacity-cloud-devops-project-5/README.md

 # Capstone Project for Cloud DevOps Engineer Nanodegree

 This is capstone project for Udacity's Cloud DevOps Engineer Nanodegree.
+It demonstrates author's devops skills including AWS, designing and deploying infrastructure as code, monitoring CI/CD pipelines, and deploying scalable microservices using Kubernetes.
+It is an accumulation of many lessons I've learned.

 This app converts an image from a format (e g. png, jpg, webp) to another.
 It runs on Kubernetes with docker.
 It uses AWS EKS for app hosting, and circleci for integration and deployment.
 It is also suited for local purposes.
 It's a great app to run if you need to convert an image on the go.

-This app demonstrates author's devops skills including AWS, designing and deploying infrastructure as code, monitoring CI/CD pipelines, and deploying scalable microservices using Kubernetes.

 ## Current Plan and Progress